SjVer/Notes/Ray Tracing.md

 $$P(t) = A + B \cdot t$$
 where $A$ is the origin, $B$ is the direction and $t$ is the parameter.

-A ray tracer "shoots" out a ray from the camera through each pixel in the screen and out into the world, hitting surfaces that will give it its color.
+A ray tracer "shoots" out a ray from the camera through each pixel in the screen and out into the world, hitting surfaces that will give it its color:
 ![|500](assets/ray%20tracing.png)
 The direction of these rays is generally the UV coordinate of its pixel multiplied by the in-world dimensions of the window/image.